secarchlab/secarchlab.github.io/index.md

 ## News

+- Jul.
+2020: We started a joint research project with Cyber Security Lab. of KDDI Research, Inc.

 - Apr.
 2020: Our paper on private information retrieval was accepted by IEICE Communications Express (ComEx).
 PIRについての原稿がIEICE ComExに採録されました。[[Link (jst.go.jp)](https://www.jstage.jst.go.jp/article/comex/advpub/0/advpub_2020XBL0055/_article)]

   > Jun Kurihara and Toru Nakamura, ``On the Resistance to Byzantine and Unresponsive Servers in Code-based PIR Schemes,'' to appear in *IEICE Communications Express*, 2020.